Natural science explained easily on GondwanaTalks, the online magazine for science dummies and anyone fascinated by nature.

 Globally, weather broadcasters publish one extreme weather event after the other, attributing them to climate change.
 But how fast does climate change really proceed?
 What are the numbers?
 How do the extreme weather phenomena of the last decades compare to the climate extremes of the geological past?

 In the East African Rift System, we find Africa's emblematic landscapes, such as Kilimanjaro, the Ngorongoro Crater, the vast savannahs that are home to the Big Five, and the Great Lakes.
 Furthermore, remains of our own ancestors and their relatives were found here.
 But in the future the East African Rift will undergo a major transformation: the...

 People once believed that the continents had always been in the same place.
-This idea came under fire in the late nineteenth century.
-Explorers found signs of a more turbulent past.
-Nevertheless, they were the underdogs of society and of the established order.
-Until one hundred years later, the ultimate proof of the true nature of the continents...
+In the late nineteenth century, this idea came under fire.
+Explorers found indications of a more turbulent past.
+The idea of the continental drift was born, but it took a hundred years before the ultimate proof was delivered.

 An article by Kathelijne Bonne